The SIDE StoryCycle is our approach for designing narrative (business) processes, investigations and serious games.

-The StoryCycle is supported by activities for designing, accelerating, facilitating and evaluating narrative investigations and processes.
+The StoryCycle is supported by activities for designing and facilitating narrative applications and detecting and tracing transformations.

 The StoryCycle methodology

-The four phases of the StoryCycle correspond to the way in which narratives are created, are shared, contribute to learning, knowledge transfer and insight and ensure change.
-Our investigations and process solutions help to speed up or improve this process.
+The four phases of the StoryCycle correspond to the way in which narratives arise, are shared, contribute to learning, knowledge transfer and insight and influence changes.
+Our investigations and solutions help to speed up or improve this process.

-In the StoryListening phase, narratives are collected via one of the many StoryMethods.
+In the Sharing & self-assessment phase, narratives are collected via one of the many StoryMethods.

 We also do literature study, studying background information on the subject.
 These can be internal documents, scientific models, existing questionnaires, etc.

-Optionally we organize additional StoryTables or we hold StoryInterviews or simply use StoryPoint.
+Optionally we organize additional StoryTables or we hold StoryInterviews or us simple StoryPoint.
 For example, if people cannot meet physically, have no time or interviews (due to distance or time or money) are not possible.

 In later cycles an advanced StoryPoint is usually used, whether or not in combination with campaigns on social media to reach storytellers.